-At about 4.45 kilometers, the Camino takes a right onto a side road, for a bit of a more sheltered walk into the first venda, the hamlet of A Venda do Espiño.
+Not even 200 meters later, at about 4.5 kilometers, both Camino routes take a right onto a side road, for a bit of a more sheltered walk into the first venda, the hamlet of A Venda do Espiño.
 It is amazing how less exposed it felt walking into the town.

 The few meter diversion through town soon led us back out onto the exposed pavement.
 The cars were very considerate that passed us and they all slowed way down, but there was no preventing the backsplash, no matter what they did.
 It drenched us.

 The new route, after leaving A Venda do Espiño, follows the roadway to the north, on a separate path for a bit more than one-half kilometer, so you no longer are faced with this scenario, shown below.